CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab2.1.md

 ### Task 1: Enable a Microsoft Fabric trial license

 1. Open the **browser** and navigate to https://app.powerbi.com/.
 You will be navigated to the login page.

-    >**Note:** If you are not using the lab environment and have an existing Power BI account, you may want to use the browser in private / incognito mode.

 1. Enter the **Username** available in the **Environment Variables** tab (next to the Lab Guide) as the Email and click **Submit**.